-Only eligible costs shall be taken into account for a grant.
+Only eligible costs shall be taken into account for the total project budget.
 The categories of costs considered as eligible and non-eligible are indicated in point 7.3.
 Note that the eligible costs must be based on real costs and backed by supporting documents during the project implementation.